tek/polysemy-conc/packages/process/readme.md

 # About

-This library provides [Polysemy] effects for system processes and pseudo terminals.
+This library provides [Polysemy] effects for system processes, signal handling and pseudo terminals.

 Please visit [Hackage] for documentation.